Or download our app "Guided Lessons by Education.com" on your device's app store.

 Guided practise(10 minutes)

-- Read aloud the excerpt of the fiction text and discuss how the author used descriptive language.
+- Read aloud the excerpt of the fiction text and discuss how the author used descriptive language to describe the events, people, things, and ideas in the story.

 - Tell students that they are going to write a personal narrative, or story about their life, using descriptive words.
 The challenge will be to use both sensory details and at least one instance of opposite words.

-- Model how to write a paragraph of a personal narrative using descriptive details.
+- Model how to write a paragraph of a personal narrative using relevant, descriptive details.

 Independent working time(30 minutes)